macicchino/Food_Insecurity/README.md

 ### Hypothesis:

    **TBD**

+    1. 3/2/23 Team Meeting to Identify Hypothesis
-   `To decide on 3/2/23 Team Meeting
+    2. 3/2/23 Team Meeting to Identify Data Set to Test Hypothesis

-## Key TODO's
+## Meeting_1 Notes

 1. Review Class Project GitHub Push
 2. Come up with 2-3 Questions or Datasets to Focus on.
 Next meeting decide direction.
 3. What is our Goal ?
   -  Urban Agricultural Growth - Micro Story
   -  Global Agriculture Growth - Macro Story
 4. Challenges :
   - What constitutes an urban farm?
       - Indoor vs Outdoor
       - Urban vs Rural Definition
       - Types of Farming: Monocrop , Largescale, Verticle farming, Hydro
 5. Need a Dataset, What are the best candidates?
       [1] USDA Data set
       [2]

-# Homework - Todos [ Questions and Possible Data Sources ]
+# Homework

 ## Michael C: